 Good sleep hygiene means you’ve implemented daily habits, and created a positive environment and a bedtime routine that set you up for a good night’s rest.

-Try not to use devices such as your phone, laptop, or tablet before bed.
+- Try not to use devices such as your phone, laptop, or tablet before bed.
 The blue light emitted from the screens can disrupt the production of melatonin, which is needed to help you fall asleep.
+However, if you need to use electronics before bed, switching the device setting to night mode or using blue light filtering software can help reduce the amount of blue light emitted from the screen.

 Whether it’s white noise, a deep breathing exercise, or a bedtime story, sounds can help you drift off easier.
 This is the one instance in which we encourage you to use your smartphone before bed – you can turn off the screen while still listening to something that can promote the zzzs.
 There are many apps that do this, such as Headspace or Calm.